 Although many mobile apps are helping clinical researchers to find a COVID-19 cure, more GPU cycles are required to compile data related to a pandemic.
 Also, researchers need to simulate the protein folding of Coronavirus disease and this is the reason why they require hundreds of spare Mac computers.

 [email protected] is an open-source app that you can install on your Mac computer and allow researchers to use GPU cycles and computer processors for research related to protein folding.
-The researchers have successfully used Mac computers previously to create a protein folding for Ebola virus as well.
+The researchers have successfully used Mac computers previously to create a protein folding for the Ebola virus as well.

 This is why using a decentralized system is important to build protein folding of Coronavirus or any other infectious disease.
 Mapping proteins is computational-heavy and a P2P approach, like decentralization, can help researchers reduce the burden on computing devices.